fabric8io-attic/base-images/sti/java/README.md

 * **JAVA_MAIN_CLASS** The main class to use if not configured within the plugin

 The environment variables are best set in `.sti/environment` top in you project.
-This file is picked up bei STI during building and running.
+This file is picked up bei S2I during building and running.

 #### Jolokia configuration